 But that's not all that's hidden just beyond our view.
 Tucked in under the belly of the Centaur are the four stars of Crux, the famous Southern Cross.
 Although it's the smallest of the 88 constellations, Crux's reputation has reached legendary status.
 It sits in one of the most spectacular regions of the southern Milky Way, surrounded by star clouds, clusters and nebulae.

-If you can't travel to Hawaii or the tropics this spring, just use your imagination to fill in the portions of the southern sky that we don't see.
+If you aren't able to travel to Hawaii or the tropics this spring, then just use your imagination to fill in the portions of the southern sky that we don't see.